 CHAPTER PRESIDENT'S WELCOME LETTER

-Hi!
-Welcome to the official website of aKDPhi Omicron chapter, located in Cal Poly SLO!
+My name is Nami and I want to welcome you to the official website of aKDPhi (alpha Kappa Delta Phi) Omicron Chapter, located at Cal Poly SLO!

 Love and Friendship,

 The purpose of alpha Kappa Delta Phi is to promote sisterhood, scholarship, leadership, and Asian Awareness in the University, and community, while encouraging the expression of the individual.
 The sorority is composed of highly motivated women with diverse backgrounds, interests, and fields of study.
 Each woman, however, shares a strong bond of love, friendship, and sisterhood.
 With a supportive network of sisters, each woman can strive to fulfill her personal, academic, and career goals.

 The sisterhood of alpha Kappa Delta Phi creates a sense of belonging for womxn that nurtures life-long friendships, develops self-empowered leaders, and strengthens communities through service, scholarship, and Asian-Awareness.